Smart Water Heaters: Energy Efficiency Guide and Installation Insights

 How long do smart water heaters typically last?

-The lifespan depends on maintenance and usage.
-On average, well-maintained units can operate effectively for 8–15 years, similar to conventional systems.
+With proper maintenance, units can operate effectively for 8–15 years, similar to conventional systems.

 Environmental Impact Overview

-Smart water heaters contribute to environmental sustainability by:
+Smart water heaters support environmental sustainability by:

 • Lowering electricity demand